-Are you buying or selling real estate in London?
+Are you buying or selling real estate?
 You will need the assistance of a real estate lawyer.
 Not only is it required by law in Ontario, a lawyer may be able to help you through the potential stresses of fee negotiations and legal agreements, right down to the moment you get your keys on closing day.

-How Can A London Real Estate Lawyer Assist With My Real Estate Purchase or Sale?
+How Can A Real Estate Lawyer Assist With My Real Estate Purchase or Sale?

 When you’re buying or selling residential property, there can be many items of business of which to keep track.
 Contract negotiations, mortgage agreements, coordinating with your bank and/or lending provider – these are just some of the matters that might be on your plate.
 Working with a lawyer can help make sure you understand all the legal documents you’re signing, and that the process runs smoothly.